kcenow/reAPP/README.md

 <br />

 <h1>:copyright: Copyright <a href="#-reapp" title="Go to Navigation">[↑]</a></h1>
 © Kristian Cenow &#128640; KC.
-All rights reserved.
+All rights reserved!